StanfordBDHG/OpenTSLM/README.md

 - `--model`: Model type (`EmbedHealthSP` or `EmbedHealthFlamingo`)
 - `--stages`: Stages to run (`stage1_mcq`, `stage2_captioning`, or both)
 - `--device`: Device to use (`cuda`, `mps`, `cpu`)
+- `--eval_only`: Run evaluation only (requires an existing checkpoint for the stage)

 ## 📁 Results Structure